jcolinge/BulkSignalR_companion/README.md

 Application of `BulkSignalR` with bulk RNASeq and Spatial Transcriptomics (ST).

 - SDC-application.R : Use case for Bulk RNASeq.
-- SDC-application-st.R :  Use case for ST.
+- SDC-application-st.R :  Use case for ST using the Brain example.

 For ST, you need to extract the raw data before.
-Two datasets described in the manuscript are given as examples.
+Two datasets described in the manuscript can be retrieved as follows.
 - data.extraction.st.Brain.R  :
 - data.extraction.st.BreastCancer.R :